nonsorich/Portofolio-Project_1/README.md

  <h3>The Key Insights Extracted by Query Executed</h3>

- *Calculating the total of deaths.
+ <li>Calculating the total of deaths.</li>
- *Grouping the victim's age group by the number of deaths per victim's age group.
+ <li>Grouping the victim's age group by the number of deaths per victim's age group.</li>
- *Calculating the percentage of number of deaths by victim's age group.
+ <li>Calculating the percentage of number of deaths by victim's age group.</li>